Cuando Tú No Estás

 Cuando tú no estás (When You Aren't Here) (1997) is the fourteenth studio album by Mexican rock and blues band El Tri.
-The main single is "Virgen Morena" a hymn to the Mary Virgin with the cooperation of Carlos Santana; also in "Muchacho Chicho" renowned Mexican comedian Victor Trujillo gives an introduction as his main character Brozo.
+The lead single is "Virgen Morena," a hymn to the Mary Virgin with the cooperation of Carlos Santana.
+In "Muchacho Chicho," renowned Mexican comedian Victor Trujillo gives an introduction as his main character Brozo.
 The album was nominated for a Grammy Award in the Best Latin Rock album category.

 Track listing

 All tracks by Alex Lora except where noted.